-Do you work with other accounting software or only QuickBooks?
+Do you work with accounting software other than QuickBooks?

-In order to provide the best service possible, my practice is highly focused on knowing QuickBooks in and out, how it plays with third-party apps, and keeping up to date with the latest developments.
+In order to provide the best service possible, our firm is highly focused on knowing QuickBooks in and out, how it plays with third-party apps, and keeping up to date with the latest developments.
 If you're not currently using the platform, that's okay—we're happy to migrate your data if you're interested in moving to QuickBooks Online.

 I'm not seeing a plan that fits my needs.
 Should I still reach out?

 Yes!
-I'm here to work through pain points with you and can absolutely customize a plan based on your unique needs.
+We're here to work through pain points with you and can absolutely customize a plan based on your unique needs.

-In addition to ongoing bookkeeping, I provide the following as-needed services:
+In addition to ongoing bookkeeping, we provide the following as-needed services:

 - File Review: A thorough 50-point review of your file.